-The Public Services Department manages the production and distribution of potable water and produces 187 million gallons of water annually from 12 wells which is then distributed through approximately 3,400 taps along 62 miles of water lines.
+The Public Works Department manages the production and distribution of potable water and produces 187 million gallons of water annually from 12 wells which is then distributed through approximately 3,400 taps along 62 miles of water lines.
 The Town purchases approximately 30% of its water from the City of Asheville on an annual basis.
 Public Services staff are responsible for the maintenance of this system as well as maintenance of the Black Mountain Pool.

-Water Administration is housed in Town Hall at 160 Midland Ave.
+Water Administration (billing) is housed in Town Hall at 160 Midland Ave.
 Black Mountain.
-The goal of the department is ensuring delivery of the highest possible quality of water to our customers at a reasonable cost.
+The goal of the water department is ensuring delivery of the highest possible quality of water to our customers at a reasonable cost.
 The department is responsible for providing accurate and proficient administration of Town receipts and water system records including utility billing, citizen service requests, reading of water meters, meter services, prepare staff reports, and conducting research and related activities in providing information on the utility system.

 Water forms can be accessed by clicking here.